OSDDQD/http-client-generator-for-laravel/README.md

 1. Update your `composer.json` to use this package
 2. Run `composer update`
-3. Optionally run `php artisan http-client-generator:install` to get new configuration options
+3. Optionally publish configuration file using `php artisan vendor:publish --provider="Osddqd\HttpClientGenerator\HttpClientGeneratorServiceProvider" --tag="config"`

 All existing commands work exactly the same way.